zyedidia/eget/DOCS.md

 # Eget Documentation

-Eget works in three phases:
+Eget works in four phases:

 * Find: determine a list of assets that may be installed.
 * Detect: determine which asset in the list should be downloaded for the target system.
+* Verify: verify the checksum of the asset if possible.
 * Extract: determine which file within the asset to extract.

 If you are interested in reading the source code, there is one file for each